Skip to content

 Browse

-The browse page is a poster grid organized into rows, some manually curated collections ("Studio Ghibli," "Watch with Mom"), some auto-generated by genre, director, or decade.
+Poster rows.
+Some I curate ("Studio Ghibli," "Watch with Mom"), some generate themselves by genre, director, or decade.

 Cozystream browse page with collection rows and poster grid